-The sample holding times for organic and inorganic parameters are given in Tables 4.1 and 4.2 and must be in accordance with the NYSDEC analytical services protocol (ASP) requirements.
+The sample holding times for organic and inorganic parameters are given in Tables 4.1 and 4.2 and must be in accordance with the NYSDEC ASP requirements.
 The NYSDEC ASP holding times must be strictly adhered to by the laboratory.
 Any holding time exceedances must be reported to Langan.